Sales coaching models

 8. How to measure the effectiveness of sales coaching?

-The effectiveness of sales coaching can be measured by improvements in salespeople's performance, increased customer satisfaction and an increase in the number of sales realised.
+The the effectiveness of sales coaching can be measured by improvements in the performance of salespeople, an increase in customer satisfaction and an increase in the number of sales realised.

 9. How often should sales coaching be done on a regular basis?